Vizzuality/skytruth-30x30/infrastructure/README.md

 You will also need to ensure that the user has IAP-secured Tunnel User role.

 Steps:
-- (one time per user) Run `gcloud compute ssh <bastion instance name>` to SSH into the bastion host
+1. (one time per user) Run `gcloud compute ssh <bastion instance name>` to SSH into the bastion host
-- (one time per bastion host) Inside the bastion host, follow the [steps to download and install the Cloud SQL Auth proxy](https://cloud.google.com/sql/docs/postgres/sql-proxy#install)
+2. (one time per user) Inside the bastion host, follow the [steps to download and install the Cloud SQL Auth proxy](https://cloud.google.com/sql/docs/postgres/sql-proxy#install)
-- (when connecting) Run `gcloud compute start-iap-tunnel <bastion instance name> 22 --local-host-port=localhost:4226` locally.
+3. (when connecting) Run `gcloud compute start-iap-tunnel <bastion instance name> 22 --local-host-port=localhost:4226` locally.
 This will start a tunnel, which you must keep open for the duration of your access to the SQL database
-- (when connecting) Run `ssh -L 5433:localhost:5433 -i ~/.ssh/google_compute_engine -p 4226 localhost -- ./cloud-sql-proxy <sql instance connection name> --port=5433 --private-ip` locally.
+4. (when connecting) Run `ssh -L 5433:localhost:5433 -i ~/.ssh/google_compute_engine -p 4226 localhost -- ./cloud-sql-proxy <sql instance connection name> --port=5433 --private-ip` locally.
 This will start a 2nd tunnel, which you must also keep open for the duration of your access to the SQL database
-- The remote Postgres database is now reachable on a local port 5433: `psql -h 127.0.0.1 -p 5433 -U db_user -W db_name`
+5. The remote Postgres database is now reachable on a local port 5433: `psql -h 127.0.0.1 -p 5433 -U db_user -W db_name`

 ## Backups